 Above: An overview map to help you locate Denali within Alaska, and some of the major landmarks (campgrounds, visitor facilities) within the park.
 You can zoom in or out as needed.
 There is only one road entrance into the park.
-From this entrance, where the Denali Park Road meets Alaska Highway 3), it is about 120 miles north to Fairbanks and 237 miles south to Anchorage.
+From this entrance, where the Denali Park Road meets Alaska Highway 3, it is about 120 miles north to Fairbanks and 237 miles south to Anchorage.

 Tour and Transit Bus Routes

 Use the map above to locate landmarks on the sole road in Denali.
 Each bus route in Denali travels this road, turning around at a specific landmark location.
 The routes are detailed below.

 Buses are all operated by our concessionaire; if you already know what bus trip you want, you can head over to their website to make reservations online.